datoviz/datoviz/README.md

 ## Building instructions

-This section provides instructions for building the library, if packages are not yet available.
+If packages are not available on your system, you can build Datoviz yourself.

 ### Ubuntu 24.04